feinorgh/body_volume_calculation/README.md

 Anyway, To run the script, you need Python3 and matplotlib (just comment out the plotting business, if you don't want to install matplotlib)

+# Models

+Assumption: Volume = Weight / Density

+There are five models provided:

+## CDDA Original

+The original volume calculation from https://github.com/CleverRaven/Cataclysm-DDA/pull/74162)

+## CDDA Simple

+A proposed volume calculation model based on an online tool, found in https://github.com/CleverRaven/Cataclysm-DDA/pull/74348

+## BMI Model

+Uses the calculations for producing body fat ratio from BMI, and then applying the average body density based on lipids, water, and protein onto the weight.

+## Brozak Model

+Uses the Brozak formula for body fat ratio, estimated from BMI.
+The Brozak model reputedly has ±1% accuracy against empirical methods such as water immersion.

+## Siri Model

+An older model that used to be used in the same manner as the Brozak model, reputely has ±10% accuracy compared to empirical methods.

 # Graph over relations between models and parameters

 ![3D Plot](Figure_1.png)